expo/expo/docs/pages/clients/getting-started.md

 ### In the cloud

-However you choose to manage your native projects, we recommend using [EAS Build](eas-build.md) for the smoothest experience, especially if you do not have experience with Xcode and gradle builds.
+However you choose to manage your native projects, we recommend using [EAS Build](eas-build.md) for the smoothest experience, especially if you do not have experience with Xcode and Android Studio builds.

 After you configure your project as covered by [the Building with EAS guide](eas-build.md), you can build your custom client with one command: